projects/news.yaml — Telegram on the manager itselfmanagers: head_editor: runtime: claude-code role_prompt: roles/head_editor.md interfaces: telegram: bot_token_env: TEAMCTL_TG_HEAD_EDITOR_TOKEN chat_ids_env: TEAMCTL_TG_HEAD_EDITOR_CHATS# team-compose.yaml — non-Telegram adaptersinterfaces: - type:

 Interfaces

 An interface is a pluggable human-facing channel.
-Telegram is one adapter; Discord, iMessage, CLI, and webhook are others.
-You can configure many at once — a manager might receive DMs on Telegram and approvals on iMessage.
+Telegram is the shipping adapter; Discord, iMessage, CLI, and webhook are planned.

 - type: imessage name: imsg config: my_number: "+31…"